penseipublicidade/website/docs/reference/types/mapevent.md

 ### `zoom`

-The zoom level at the event.
+The zoom level of the camera.